lifewatch/pypam/README.md

 # PyPAM
 `pypam` is a python package to analyze underwater sound.
-It is made to make easier the processing of underwater data stored in audio files.
+It is made to make easier the processing of underwater data stored in audio files in chunks.
 The main classes are AcousticFile, AcousticSurvey and DataSet.
-The first one is a representation of a audio file together with all the metadata needed to process the data (such as hydrophone used).
+The first one is a representation of an audio file together with all the metadata needed to process the data (such as hydrophone used).
 The second one is the representation of a folder where all the files are stored for one deployment.
 Here we consider a deployment as a measurement interval corresponding to the time when a hydrophone was in the water, without changing any recording parameters.
 The Dataset is a combination of different AcousticSurveys in one dataset.
 This is to be used if the user has made several deployments and wants to process them with the same parameters.

 Then `pypam` allows to go through all the audio files from the deployments only with one line of code and store the output in netCDF files, including metadata.
 The package can be used to analyze a single file, a folder with files or a group of different deployments.
-`pypam` deals with the calibration directly, so the output obtained is already in uPa or db!
+`pypam` deals with the calibration directly, so the output obtained is already in uPa or dB!

 All the documentation can be found on [readthedocs](https://lifewatch-pypam.readthedocs.io)